TIM-PRM: Verifying multimodal reasoning with Tool-Integrated PRM: Methodology

 To mitigate this, we introduce the mechanism of \textbf{Independent Question Asking} within the tool call component $z_{\text{call}}$.
 Instead of verifying a hypothesis $h \in s_t$ directly (e.g., "Is $h$ true?"), the model is prompted to generate open-ended queries $q \in z_{\text{call}}$ targeting the visual features of $\mathcal{I}$.
 The tool response $z_{\text{resp}}$ then becomes an independent fact extracted from $\mathcal{I}$, decoupled from the hypothesis $h$.
 Formally, this modifies the dependency of the analysis step.
 Instead of $z_{\text{ana}}$ relying on the model's internal perception of $\mathcal{I}$ biased by $s_t$, it relies on the explicit tool output:

+where $q$ is independent of $h$'s truth value.
 The verification $v_t$ is then derived by comparing the content of $s_t$ against the grounded evidence $z_{\text{resp}}$, significantly reducing visual hallucinations.
-The implementation details and definition of the \texttt{ask\_questions} tool are provided in \textbf{Appendix \ref{app:tool_definitions}}.
+The implementation details of the \texttt{ask\_questions} tool are provided in \textbf{Appendix \ref{app:tool_definitions}}.

-\textbf{Example Trajectory:} We provide an example of how tool is invoked to assist step verification in Figure \ref{fig:example}.
+\textbf{Example Trajectory:} We provide an example of tool invoking in step verification in Figure \ref{fig:example}.

 This decomposition decouples the perception task from the reasoning task, significantly reducing visual hallucinations.